fraxflax/nw-watchdog/README.md

 	The interface may dynamically change due to topology detection.
 If you want to force the use of a specific interface, use `--force-interface` instead.

-	If neither of `--interface` or `--force-interface` is specified the source interface it will be determined from the FIB by looking at the route to the target.
+	If neither of `--interface` or `--force-interface` is specified the source interface it will be determined from the FIB by looking at the route to the <ins>TARGET</ins>.
 The reason to specify it even so, would be to have nw-watchdog bring it up if it's down when starting.

 	`--interface` cannot be combined with `--force-interface`.